ydahal1/ydahal1/jokes.md

-What's blue and not very heavy?
-Light blue.
+You know what they say about cliffhangers...

 [
-Sun May 25 00:31:26 UTC 2025
+Mon May 26 00:29:20 UTC 2025
  ]